dblock5/post-install-config/README.md

 </p>
 <p>
-First, I created and configured Roles.
+First, I created and configured roles.
 Which are permissions granted to agents per department that they have access to.
 I went on the Admin Panel, clicked agents, then roles, and then added a new role called admin.
-Then granted admin permissions to do anything such as delete tickets and create tickets etc. Then I created a new department.
+Then granted admin permissions to do anything such as deleting tickets and creating tickets etc. Then I created a new department.
 I clicked admin panel, agents, then departments.
 Then I added a new department called System Administrators
 </p>
 <br />